p-vasilev/jarsoft-test/README.md

 # jarsoft-test
 ## How to build:
-**Note: this process is only for backend, frontend is not yet in this repo...**
+**Note: this process is only for backend, frontend is not yet in this branch... (check `frontend` branch if you want to see current progress on it)**
 ### Prerequisites:
 - maven (version used: 3.8.4)
 - java 17 (tested on openjdk)